hmahmood2351/hello-world/README.md

 Infrastructure as Code, CI/CD pipelines

-Migration of services to a cloud provider
+Migration of services to a cloud provider (Azure based)

 NetDevOps (?) principles